syncthing/syncthing-macos/doc/design.md

 # Syncthing for macOS design

+## Dependency management

+[CocoaPods](https://cocoapods.org/) is used for dependency management.
+It can be installed with [Homebrew](https://brew.sh/) package manager.
+For more information about CocoaPods read the [CocoaPods Guides](https://guides.cocoapods.org/).

 ## Versioning scheme

-It uses the shipped syncthing executable version appended with a `-<build>` number.
+It uses the shipped syncthing executable version appended with a `-<build index>` number.
-So for Syncthing `0.14.24` with first build/package it is versioned as `0.14.24-1`.
+So for Syncthing `0.14.28` with first build/package it is versioned as `0.14.28-1`.
-Currently there is no need for having a separate version from syncthing.
+Currently there is no need for having a separate version for `syncthing-macosx`.
+As it also keeps the wrapper tightly coupled with the syncthing releases.

 ## Compilation and packaging process